Correlation Between Crowdstrike Holdings and MongoDB

 Strong

-Over the last 90 days Crowdstrike Holdings has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Crowdstrike Holdings are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
 In spite of rather sound basic indicators, Crowdstrike Holdings is not utilizing all of its potentials.
 The latest stock price tumult, may contribute to shorter-term losses for the shareholders.

 MongoDB